Skip to main content

 Once the DNS record has been added, return to Axeptio.

-2. Axeptio checks for the TXT record in your DNS zone.
+2. Axeptio checks for the presence of the TXT record in your DNS zone.

-3. If the record is found, the domain status changes to validated.
+3. If the record is found, the domain changes to validated status.

-Once validated, Axeptio considers you the owner or administrator of the configured domain.
+Once validated, Axeptio considers you to be the owner or administrator of the configured domain.

-Step 4 — Choose how the SDK should behave
+Step 4 — Choose the SDK operating mode

-Option 1 — Let the SDK run on any domain
+Option 1 — Allow the SDK to function on all domains

-By default, the Axeptio SDK can run on every domain where it's installed.
-This mode is useful if your widget is intentionally used across multiple domains, environments, or sites.
+By default, the Axeptio SDK can run on all domains where it is installed.
+This mode is useful if your widget is intentionally used on multiple domains, environments, or sites.

 Examples: